Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

       generation Intel Core processors or newer).
       > Note: On some devices, S3 support is considered experimental.
 On these
       > devices, the option will be marked as such.
-- `Battery Start Treshold` - The value set by this option represents the percentage of battery power; if it is above this value, the DUT won't start charging.
+- `Battery Start Threshold` - The value set by this option represents the percentage of battery power; if it is above this value, the DUT won't start charging.
 If the DUT has started charging before this level, it will not stop until the battery stop threshold is reached.
-- `Battery Stop Treshold` - the value set by this option represents the percentage of battery power that the device will never exceed - it will stop charging.
+- `Battery Stop Threshold` - the value set by this option represents the percentage of battery power that the device will never exceed - it will stop charging.